-This course covers the basics of IVs, both academic and hands-on.
-Objectives include indication for IV therapy in childbirth, types of fluids, and proper technique in starting, administering, and discontinuing IVs, as well as proper charting.
+This course covers the indications for IV therapy in childbirth, types of fluids, and proper technique in starting, administering, and discontinuing IVs, as well as proper charting.

 MDWF 1050 Midwife's Assistant Orientation, 3.5 cr.
 (2.5 academic credits/1 clinical credit)